Blog post structure is just as important as the content itself.

 A thought experiment – think back to when you’ve ever looked up a recipe.
 How annoying is it when you have to scroll halfway down the page to find what you need?

-That structure, lack of initial matching of intent, and dragging out of the answer are great for capturing long-tail keywords, but SUCKS for user experience.
+That structure, the lack of initial intent alignment, and the dragging out of the answer are great for capturing long-tail keywords, but SUCKS for user experience.
 There are many better ways to create blog posts that capture long-tail keywords.

 However, let’s return to our better structure.
 First, create immediate relevance to the search intent behind your post, and then reap the rewards: lower bounce rates, increased engagement, and an internal moral boost knowing you didn’t string users along with 1,500 words before giving them the actual content.